Diplomats, Media Professionals Praise Tibets Economic, Social Development - UrduPoint

 More than 150 Chinese and foreign guests from 36 countries and regions had extensive exchanges, in-depth discussions and shared new experiences in promoting human rights through development, and fully affirmed Tibet's new progress in economic development, cultural inheritance, ecological protection and human rights protection.

-Nepal's ambassador to China, Bishnu Pukar Shrestha, said that Nepal and the Tibet Autonomous Region are adjacent to each other, and the three trading ports of Zhangmu, Gyirong and Pulan have been put into operation, further strengthening the ties between the people of Nepal and Tibet.
+Nepal's ambassador to China, Bishnu Pukar Shrestha, said that Nepal and the Tibet Autonomous Region were adjacent to each other, and the three trading ports of Zhangmu, Gyirong and Pulan had been put into operation, further strengthening the ties between the people of Nepal and Tibet.
 Tibet's successful practice in poverty eradication provides a good example for Nepal.

 At the same time, China's achievements in areas such as personnel training, application of modern agricultural technology and rural development plans have also had a profound impact on Nepal.
 Nepal looks forward to strengthening bilateral cooperation with China in more areas.